Who is The Masked Singer? Spoilers, theories and clues revealed

 Who’s behind the masks?
 Pharaoh was the primary celeb to be unmasked on the present.

-On Sunday fifth January’s episode, the judges didn’t appropriately guess that Pharaoh was former dwelling secretary and Labour politician Alan Johnson.
+On Sunday fifth January’s episode, the judges did not accurately guess that Pharaoh was former residence secretary and Labour politician Alan Johnson.

 Who’s Tree?